fstltna/CoffeeManagementConsole/README.md

 You also need to have my CoffeeMUD Startup Script installed.

-Then copy "cmc" into a directory in your path and you should be ok.
+I suggest you then add this to your /home/cmowner/.bashrc file:
+	export PATH=/home/cmowner/bin:/home/cmowner/CoffeeManagementConsole:$PATH

+After that you should log out and back in and now "cmc" should work.